hafeezabhanu9/OMBD---Movies/README.md

 The app interacts with the OMDb API to fetch movie data.
 You will need to use your own OMDb API key in `app.py`.

-## Features to Implement

-- **Search Suggestions:** Implement real-time suggestions as the user types in the movie title.
-- **Related Movies:** Display related movies based on the movie genre.

 ## Authors

 - **Hafeeza Bhanu Mohammad**